 Though you can see the folder, you cannot open the folder to see the files in it.
 If you try to open it, your access will be denied even if you are the administrator.

 To get access to the WindowsApps folder, right-click on the folder and then select the “Properties” option from the list of context menu options.

-After you’ve done everything, click on “OK” button to save the changes.
+After you’ve done everything, click on the Apply and OK buttons to save the changes.

-As soon as you click on the OK button, Windows starts to change the file and folder permissions.
-This process may take some time, so sit back and wait until the process is completed.
+As soon as you click on the OK button, Windows will start to change the file and folder permissions.

-Whichever of the above methods you used, you should now have access to your WindowsApps folder.
-The even better news is that you now know how to take control of any folder on your hard drive.
+Whichever method you use, you should now have access to the WindowsApps folder.
+You can also use the same method to take control of any folder on your hard drive.
 For further tips and hacks for Windows 10, read our guide on how to check CPU temperatures on your PC.
-And in a bit of a throwback guide, we’ve curated a list of great screensavers for Windows 10 too.
+And in a bit of a throwback guide, we’ve curated a list of great screensavers for Windows 10, too.